-- 1. Make sure the Ultraprobe is off. - 2.
-Press (click) both the Yellow Store button and the Sensitivity dial at the same time, then squeeze and hold the trigger. - 3.
+- 1. Make sure the Ultraprobe is off. - 2. button and the Sensitivity dial at the same time, then squeeze and hold the trigger. - 3.
 When in the first Menu Selection: "Data Transfer" (Menu 01), you may move to any of the other Menu Selections by spinning the Sensitivity Control up or down (clockwise or counter clockwise). - 4.
 Spin to dB Offset Val (value) (Menu 04 blinks) and click in the Sensitivity Control. - 5.
 The dB Val (00) will blink. - 6.
 Spin the Sensitivity Control to the desired dB value level. - 7.
 Click the Sensitivity Control to set and return to Set Up Mode. - 8.
 Spin to Exit to PGM (Exit to Program) Menu 10 blinks.
-Click to enter Operation Mode
+Click to enter Operation Mode dB offset Val dB VAL = (00)

-05 Display Mode
+Display Mode